testing-library/eslint-plugin-testing-library/CONTRIBUTING.md

 Additionally, you need to do couple of extra things:

-- Import the new rule in `lib/index.js` and include it in `rules` constant.
-There is a snapshot test which will make sure you did this, and you can update it just running `npm run test:update`.
+- Import the new rule in `lib/index.js` and include it in `rules` constant (there is a test which will make sure you did this).
+Remember to include your rule under corresponding `config` if necessary (a snapshot test will check this too, but you can update it just running `npm run test:update`).
-  Remember to include your rule under corresponding `config` if necessary.
 - Include your rule in "Supported Rules" table within `README.md`.
   Don't forget to include proper badges if needed.